-The Association of University Centers on Disabilities (AUCD) is a membership organization that supports and promotes a national network of university-based interdisciplinary programs.
-These programs serve as a are those of the author and should not be construed as the official position of, nor should any endorsements be inferred by MCHB, HRSA, or the US Government.
+The Association of University Centers on Disabilities (AUCD) is a membership organization that supports and promotes a national network of universityand/or conclusions are those of the author and should not be construed as the official position of, nor should any endorsements be inferred by MCHB, HRSA, or the US Government.

 The UC-Leadership Education in Neurodiversity (UC-LEND) program is a federally-funded training grant awarded by the Maternal and Child Health Bureau at the Health Resources (MCHB) and Services Administration (HRSA) under award T73MC30114.
-The information, content, and/or conclusions krosenau@mednet.ucla.edu
+The information, content,